NBA superstar LeBron James to become free agent, source says

 The burning question: Where will the NBA superstar land next?

-The Miami Heat star and four-time league MVP has decided to exercise his contract's early termination option, meaning he'll be a free agent July 1, a source close to him told CNN's Rachel Nichols on Tuesday.
+The Miami Heat star and four-time NBA MVP has decided to exercise his contract’s early termination option, meaning he’ll be a free agent July 1, a source close to him told CNN’s Rachel Nichols on Tuesday.

 What’s the big deal about a basketball player possibly changing teams?
 James is a rarity, an athlete so dominating that his personality transcends the sport.
 He’s earned first-name recognition, like Cher or Barack.

-He famously left his first team, the Cleveland Cavaliers, via free agency in 2010, teaming up with Heat star Dwyane Wade and fellow free agent Chris Bosh in Miami.
-James made that much-anticipated announcement in an ESPN special called "The Decision."
+James famously left his first team, the Cleveland Cavaliers, via free agency in 2010, teaming up with Heat star Dwyane Wade and fellow free agent Chris Bosh in Miami.
+James made that much-anticipated announcement in an ESPN special called “The Decision.”

 The world of social media buzzed Tuesday with speculation about where he might end up, the excitement fueled by the recent decision of James’ buddy, Carmelo Anthony of the New York Knicks, to also try free agency.